 Certain amounts in prior periods' Consolidated Financial Statements have been reclassified to conform to the current year presentation.
 In prior periods, commercial paper issuances and repayments were included in Issuance of debt and Repayment of debt, respectively, in the Consolidated Statements of Cash Flows.
 The net amount of commercial paper activity is now disclosed separately in Commercial paper issuances, net of repayments in the Consolidated Statements of Cash Flows.
-For the year ended December 31, 2021, commercial paper issuances reclassified from Issuance of debt was \$4,478 million and commercial paper repayments reclassified from Repayment of debt was \$3,807 million.
-Further information on the gross commercial paper activity for the current and prior year periods is included within the Review of the Development and Performance of the Business section.
+For the year ended December 31, 2021 and December 31, 2020, commercial paper issuances reclassified from Issuance of debt was \$4,478 million and \$3,162 million, respectively, and commercial paper repayments reclassified from Repayment of debt was \$3,807 million and \$3,275 million, respectively.
+Further information on the gross commercial paper activity for the current and prior year periods is included within the Liquidity and Financial Conditions section of Part II Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations.

 In November 2022, Aon incurred a non-cash pension settlement charge of \$170 million in connection with the purchase of an annuity for portions of its U.S. pension plans.
 Aon has separately classified the non-cash pension settlement charge within Other, net on the Consolidated Statement of Cash Flows as an adjustment to reconcile Net income to Cash provided by operating activities for the period ended December 31, 2022.
 Prior year comparable balances have been reclassified to conform with current year presentation.
-For the years ended December 31, 2021, Aon incurred insignificant non-cash pension settlement charges of \$5 million, which were presented as changes in assets and liabilities held within Pension, other postretirement and other postemployment liabilities in the Consolidated Statements of Cash Flows.
+For the years ended December 31, 2021 and 2020, Aon incurred insignificant non-cash pension settlement charges of \$5 million and \$2 million, respectively, which were presented as changes in assets and liabilities held within Pension, other postretirement and other postemployment liabilities in the Consolidated Statements of Cash Flows.
 See Note 11 "Employee Benefits" for further information regarding the non-cash settlement charges incurred.

 In prior periods, Cash paid for employee taxes on withholding shares were included with Proceeds from issuance of shares, and presented as Issuance of shares for employee benefit plans in the Consolidated Statements of Cash Flows.
 These items are now presented separately and prior year balances have been reclassified to conform to current year presentation.
-For the year ended December 31, 2021, Proceeds from issuance of shares was \$55 million and Cash paid for employee taxes on withholding shares was \$185 million.
+For the year ended December 31, 2021 and December 31, 2020, Proceeds from issuance of shares was \$55 million and \$44 million, respectively, and Cash paid for employee taxes on withholding shares was \$185 million and \$193 million, respectively.